A Non-Archimedean Interior Point Method for Solving Lexicographic Multi-Objective Quadratic Programming Problems: Numerical Experiments

 The other side of the medal is the problem described in Equation \eqref{eq:unbounded2} and drawn in Figure \ref{fig:ex_2_2}.
-In this case, the primal problem is empty, which means that now the dual is unbounded.
+In this case, the primal problem is infeasible, which means that now the dual is unbounded.
 Leveraging Proposition \ref{prop:weights} again, the enlarged problems becomes the one in Equation \eqref{eq:unbounded2_embed}.
-Running NA-IPM in this extended problem, one appreciates that $x_5$ values $\alpha$ in the optimal solution, i.e., it is nonzero and the original primal problem is infeasible.
+Running NA-IPM in this extended problem, one appreciates that $x_5$ is equal to $\alpha$ in the optimal solution, i.e., it is nonzero and the original primal problem is infeasible.
 As before, another indicator of the primal problem infeasibility is the magnitude of $\lambda_1$ and $\lambda_2$, which testifies the dual problem unboundedness.
-In particular, they value $\lambda_1=-0.18\alpha+0.27,\, \lambda_2=-0.09\alpha-0.36$.
+In particular, they are equal to $\lambda_1=-0.18\alpha+0.27,\, \lambda_2=-0.09\alpha-0.36$.
 The algorithm iterations are not reported for brevity.\\

 All in all, applying the embedding in \eqref{eq:standard_enlargement} the existence of optimal primal-dual solutions is guaranteed and an implementation of NA-IPM which does not check repeatedly for infeasibility can be used, helping a lot the performance.